chenyang03/DOSN/README.md

 ## Background

-We are interested in decentralized online social networks and the fediverse.
+We are interested in exploring decentralized online social networks and the fediverse, for example, Mastodon and Bluesky.
 We explore several aspects, including massive data collection, user behavior analytics, and outstanding account detection.

 ## Publications